 For companies like Philips with over 450 innovative products and services, this typically meant a new photoshoot of every new shaver or toothbrush upgrade.
 But with some of the innovative devices now having up to 60 color combinations and with an ever-growing list of deliverables for various channels and markets, regular photo shoots were becoming a time-consuming and expensive process.

 In 2014, Philips brought on Ambassadors as a VFX partner as they transitioned from photographing their products towards creating fully computer-generated images (CGI).
-CGI meant the creative possibilities of showcasing Philips’ innovative technology features were endless – whether that meant a mid-commercial production explosion or an extreme close-up of product features.
+CGI meant the creative possibilities of showcasing Philips’ innovative technology features were endless – whether that meant a mid-commercial product explosion or an extreme close-up of product features.
 With fewer photoshoots meaning cost cuts and digital renders allowing for greater consistency across content formats and countries, it was a promising next step for the innovation-led brand.

 Crafting the shot